 Your website is very important to your long term success.
 You need to have a professional website or else no one will take you seriously.
 No one wants to buy from a website that they don’t trust.

-Luckily for you there are some great options to get a professional e-commerce website up and running and not break the bank.
-With as little as $30 a month you can get a professional site up and start selling your products.
-Read my article here about the best e-commerce website for clothing companies and check out shopify.
+Luckily for you there are some great options to get a professional e-commerce website up and running without a ton of capital.
+With $30 a month you can get a site up and start making money.
+Shopify has tons of free themes that will make you look professional wihtout spending a ton of cash.
+It’s also easy enough to use that you can customize the site to your brand, manage inventory, and run your website without expensive designers and webmasters.
+Read my article here about the best e-commerce website for clothing companies.

 3. How to start a tshirt business: Find an awesome screen printer

 Lucky for you you don’t have to go through what I did and try multiple screen printers before finding a great one.
 Check out our recommended printer and they will help you make some awesome shirts.
 I started using them on my second clothing company and they blew me away.
 I had 8 colors on some designs and they printed them so you could barely feel the ink.
 For me this was huge and the shirts I was getting made were just as good if not better then any of the shirts I saw in big retail stores.
 When your confident about your product you are going to be able to sell them better.
 If you have a product that is just okay your salesmanship is going to suffer.
 You really need to believe in your product.
 Also this company does an awesome job of sending you a mockup of the final product so there isn’t any grey area on what to expect.

 4. How to start a tshirt business: Plan everything and do your research

 You’re doing that right now!
 Planning and researching is such a crucial part to starting a clothing company.
 Check out your competitors, see if anyone is doing what you want to do.

 - Is there enough of a market to sell your shirts?

 - What shirts are you going to print on?